 The Talent War in the Digital Banking Era

 Since August 31st, the deadline for the first batch of applications, twenty-five corporations have already put through their submissions.
-Interest for the licenses have come from many different sources, aside from global banks, fintech companies and telecommunications operators are also showing an interest in the new opportunity.
+Interest in the licenses has come from many different sources, aside from global banks, fintech companies and telecommunications operators are also showing an interest in the new opportunity.

 Standard Chartered Bank and WeLab are among some of the confirmed applicants.
 The authorisation of virtual banking in Hong Kong is a step towards greater convenience and flexibility, stepping in line with the global trend of digitisation.